erenart/DockerLibrarySystem/README.md

     2) Users can display all issued book to themselves.
     3) Users can display their account information and change their password
 <sup>feedback mechanism: you need to enter old password correctly, correct confirmation of new password and new password can't be previous one otherwise you got warning:</sup>
--WRONG PASSWORD
+- WRONG PASSWORD
--PASSWORDS DO NOT MATCH
+- PASSWORDS DO NOT MATCH
--NEW PASSWORD CAN NOT BE THE SAME AS YOUR OLD PASSWORD -YOUR PASSWORD HAS BEEN CHANGED!
+- NEW PASSWORD CAN NOT BE THE SAME AS YOUR OLD PASSWORD
+- YOUR PASSWORD HAS BEEN CHANGED!